kitkot2/CircEIS/README.md

 To enhance fitting accuracy in the presence of significant noise, several data 'cleaning' methods have been implemented.

-This tool can be useful in EIS-related fields as a main analysis method or complementing conventional circuit model fitting approaches by providing reliable reference values.
+This tool can be useful in EIS-related fields as a main analysis method or as an adittion to conventional circuit model fitting approaches by providing reliable reference values.

 <p align="right">(<a href="#readme-top">up</a>)</p>

 ### Main libraries

-pandas
+- pandas
-scipy
+- scipy
-numpy
+- numpy
-matplotlib
+- matplotlib

 <p align="right">(<a href="#readme-top">up</a>)</p>